FastComet is currently ranked #1 out of 4091 hosting providers - rated 9.7/10 by 485 user reviews - on HostAdvice.

 OrangeWebsite is an Iceland-based offshore hosting provider that focuses on privacy and freedom of speech.
 The owner of OrangeWebsite is said to be an anarchist that strongly supports freedom of speech and both he and the company itself were strongly against the SOPA and PIPA legislations.
 OrangeWebsite ignores complaints that does not violate Icelandic laws or OrangeWebsite's Terms of Service.
-A good indication of OrangeWebsite's commitment to privacy and freedom of speech is that they accept Tor relay and exit nodes to be hosted on their VPS servers, which not many companies do, especially when it comes to exit nodes that get regular abuse complaints.
+A good indication of OrangeWebsite's commitment to privacy and freedom of speech is that they accept Tor relay and exit node to be hosted on their VPS servers, which not many companies do, especially when it comes to exit nodes that get regular abuse complaints.

-OrangeWebsite offers two-factor authentication, only require an email address to create an account, and - in addition to accepting credit/debit cards via PayPal and bank transfers - they also accept anonymous payments via cryptocurrencies like Monero and of course Bitcoin.
+OrangeWebsite offers two-factor authentication, only requires an email address to create an account, and - in addition to accepting credit/debit cards via PayPal and bank transfers - they also accept anonymous payments via cryptocurrencies like Monero and of course Bitcoin.
 OrangeWebsite's servers run on 100% green energy.

 OrangeWebsite is the highest rated Islandic web host with a rating of 4.72/5 on HostSearch based on 107 user reviews and 9.0/10 on TrustPilot based on 104 user reviews.
 According to WebHostingStuff, OrangeWebsite has an average uptime of 99.95%, which is above the industry average of 99.94% uptime.
 From February 2011 to Feburary 2018, it has had 57 outages, resulting in a combined 52 hours and 20 minutes of downtime in seven years.